 - Finally, look at before and after studies.

-B2B brand positioning
+B2B brand positioning process

 B2B Brand Positioning Functional Benefits